fabiogaiera/scenes-classifier-tensorflow-lite/README.md

 - Each element within this dataset is an image of 150px x 150px
 - There are 3 folders: test, validation and training. test folder contains 7300 images that can be used for testing the model with new data. training folder and validation folder are used for training the model.

-## The `Image Classification` notebook
+## The `Model Creation` notebook

 By running this notebook, I am executing the steps

 - Data Preprocessing
 - Model Development And Training

+The model gets an accuracy of over than 0.9 approximately, which is perfectly acceptable for a toy classifier.
+The model is saved for future usage.

+## The `Model Prediction` notebook

+By running this notebook, I am executing the step

 - Prediction On New Data

-The model gets an accuracy of over than 0.9 approximately, which is perfectly acceptable for a toy classifier.
-I save this entire model for future usage (When the application is deployed).

-## The `Upload the saved model for predicting new images` notebook

-By running this notebook, I am just verifying how to load a saved model and use it for predictions.
+You can see how to load a saved model and use it for predictions.

 ## The `FastAPI` application

+Definitely FastAPI is a great framework for building web applications faster.
+So, I chose it for creating an app that allows you to upload and classify images within those 6 categories I mentioned before.

 ## Deployment on Heroku